UMN-EGGL/HorseGeneAnnotation/README.md

 live in it.
 Also, your contributions will not go un-noticed!
 Your help will also earn you a spot in our contributors page!

+We hope that our project will help anyone do the following:
+1. Learn the fundamentals of what a genome is and how genes are encoded in it
+2. Learn the anatomy of genes and how to spot when there are potential errors in the reference
+3. Contribute curated gene models to a shared, public database that *real* researchers will use in their science!